Meagan Dekker, Writer

 • Your Birthday Was The Best! by Maggie Hutchings, illustrated by Felicita Sala (2020 Tundra)

-• Sarah and the Big Wave: The True Story of the First Woman to Surf Mavericks by Bonnie Tsui, illustrated by Sophie Diao (2021 Henry Holt and Company)
+• Sarah and the Big Wave: The True Story of the First Woman to Surf Mavericks by Bonnie Tsui, illustrated by Sophie Diao (2021 Henry Holt)

-• This Book Is Not For You! by Shannon Hale, illustrated by Tracy Subisak (2022 Dial Books for Young Readers)
+• This Book Is Not For You! by Shannon Hale, illustrated by Tracy Subisak (2022 Dial)

 • There Must Be More Than That! by Shinsuke Yoshitake (2020 Chronicle Books)

-• A Place For Pauline by Anouk Mahiout illustrated by Marjolaine Perreten (2020 Groundwood Books Gouse of Anansi Press)
+• A Place For Pauline by Anouk Mahiout illustrated by Marjolaine Perreten (2020 Groundwood of Anansi Press)